Group Trip Mount Elbrus, Europe’s highest Summit

 This price does not include:

 ✓ Return flight from Europe to Mineralnye Vodi (approximate price is € 550)

 ✓ All personal expenses like phone bills, insurances, medical costs, extra luggage etcetera.

 Maximum 12 persons

 This trip will start in Mineralnye Vodi.
-It is, therefore, important, to be in Mineralnye Vodi on 14 July 2018 or on 18 August 2018 (either at the airport or in a hotel).
+It is, therefore, important, to be in Mineralnye Vodi on 14 July or on 4 or 25 August 2018 (either at the airport or in a hotel).
 This way, you surely will not miss the transfer to the Elbrus region.
 It is best to check out Aeroflot, as they normally have the best offers.
 Moreover, flying with Aeroflot gives you the opportunity to make a stop in Moscow or St Petersburg.

 Group Trip Mount Elbrus – Day by Day

 Day 01: From Mineralnye Vodi to the Baksan Valley Day 02 to Day 06: Training and Acclimatisation Day 07 and Day 08: Elbrus, summit attempt Day 09: Back to the Baksan Valley Day 10: Transfer to Mineralnye Vodi, flight to Moscow

 Day 01 – From Mineralnye Vodi to the Baksan Valley

 The trip begins with the arrival in Mineralnye Vody and driving to the base hotel in the Baksan Valley.
 The hotel here is pleasantly situated and friendly with double rooms and private bathrooms.
 The double-breasted summit of Elbrus can be seen for miles around from different parts of the Caucasus region.
 Both East (5,621m) and West (5,642m) summits are permanently covered with snow.
 Many of the remote side valleys where it is possible to have some acclimatization training are seldom visited even by locals.